Shopify: 2010s

-In August 2013, Shopify announced the launch of Shopify Payments partnership with Stripe.
-Shopify Payments allows merchants to accept payments without requiring a third party payment gateway.
-The company also announced the launch of an iPad-centric point of sale system.
-It uses an iPad to accept payments from debit cards and credit cards.
+In August 2013, Shopify launched Shopify Payments in partnership with Stripe.
+Shopify Payments allows merchants to accept payments without requiring a third-party payment gateway.
+The company also announced the launch of a point of sale system to enable in-person sales in addition to online.
 The company received $100 million in Series C funding in December 2013.
-By 2014, the platform had hosted approximately 120,000 online retailers, and was listed as #3 in Deloitte’s Fast50 in Canada, as well as #7 in Deloitte’s Fast 500 of North America.
 Shopify earned $105 million in revenue in 2014, twice as much as it raised the previous year.
-In February 2014, Shopify released "Shopify Plus" for large e-commerce businesses with access to additional features and support.
+In February 2014, Shopify released "Shopify Plus" for large e-commerce businesses seeking access to additional features and support.